-Migrating data from a freezer management system can be hard.
-So difficult in fact, that many labs continue to use an outdated system long after it is no longer serving their needs.
-Sometimes, the legacy system has even become a hindrance to sample management operations.
-However, this shouldn’t deter you from taking on the challenge of upgrading your freezer management software and reaping the rewards of improved organization and management of your lab samples.
-Below are a few tips for a painless switch to a new freezer management system.
+Migrating data during a freezer management system upgrade can be difficult and frustrating.
+So difficult in fact, many labs continue to use an outdated system long after it is no longer serving their needs and is unsupported by their IT department.
+Sometimes, the legacy system has even become a hindrance to sample management operations, becoming inflexible to new research needs and unable to take on evolving security risks.

 Take this as an opportunity to clean up legacy data and items in the freezer.
 This might even be a good time to defrost and clean your freezers if they are not on a regular defrosting schedule.
 Focus on the essential samples and related data to keep your system and your freezers clutter-free.
 For each sample type, determine the list of fields exported from the legacy system and how they will map to the new system.
 Document data types, field validation (required fields or a specific range of values), and any other requirements such as relationships between samples and sources.

-Many vendors offering freezer management system offer migration services, so ask for help!
+During onboarding, some freezer management systems try to make it straightforward and easy to upload your own data.
+However, based on your data and decision, this may not be as easy as it sounds.
+Thankfully, many vendors offering freezer management systems offer migration services, so ask for help!
 If the system you’re moving to doesn’t offer this, consider hiring a consultant or contractor to help if your team members are too busy or you need advice.